davidjbeveridge/mia_portfolio/data/artifacts/s5_shade_tree.markdown

 caption: Items the cohort donated to Shade Tree
 ---
 I organized a donation drive for Shade Tree in conjunction with my classmate, Nikita Malhotra.
-Nikita and I sent an e-mail to the 2014 Occupational Therapy cohort asking them to bring in some items to donate; we were to collect these items and deliver them following week.
+Nikita and I sent an e-mail to the 2014 occupational therapy cohort asking them to bring in some items to donate; we were to collect these items and deliver them following week.
 I grew as a leader in my ability to deal with logistical issues, which turned out to be more nuanced than we had